kotlin-hands-on/hands-on/Full Stack Web App with Kotlin Multiplatform/02_Project_Setup.md

 }
 js {
     browser {
-        // . . .
+        binaries.executable()
     }
 }
 ```

-For more detailed information on targets, check out the [respective section](https://kotlinlang.org/docs/reference/building-mpp-with-gradle.html#setting-up-targets) in the guide.
+For more detailed information on targets, check out the [respective section](https://kotlinlang.org/docs/reference/mpp-discover-project.html#targets) in the guide.

 #### Source Sets